 The Icelandic language has barely changed since its Old Norse origins

 It remains practically identical to the Viking tongue it was originally founded in.
-Remarkably well preserved, anyone who speaks the language now would be able to easily read Old Norse.
+Remarkably well preserved, anyone who speaks the language now could easily read Old Norse.

-We hope you enjoyed these fun Iceland facts!
+We hope you enjoyed these fun facts about Iceland!
 See below for more facts around the world!

 - 35 Facts About Mexico That Will Blow Your Mind